Masters of the Universe (2026 film): Development

 In August 2015, it was announced that Christopher Yost had been hired to re-write the film.
-In January 2016, Deadline reported that McG would direct the film and would also oversee a rewrite of the latest script by Finch and Litvak, as well as DeVon Franklin added as a producer.
+In January 2016, Deadline reported that McG would direct the film and would also oversee a rewrite of the latest script by Finch and Litvak, with DeVon Franklin added as a producer.
 In June 2016, Kellan Lutz tweeted that he has a meeting with both McG and Mary Viola about the role of He-Man.
 In April 2017, it was announced that the film would be released on December 18, 2019.
-At the same time, McG left the film, and David S. Goyer has been hired to rewrite the script.
+At the same time, McG left the film, and David S. Goyer had been hired to rewrite the script.
 In December 2017, it was reported that Goyer was now set to not only write but direct the film.
 In February 2018, Variety reported that Goyer had decided to step away as director to focus on other projects, but he would remain on board as an executive producer and screenwriter and the studio was said to be very happy with the script he turned in and was meeting with potential replacements.
-Carlos Huante, a creature designer, former artist at Industrial Light and Magic and who also worked on the original Filmation cartoon, was hired by Goyer to work on his film, however, in an interview, Huante said that Sony felt that Goyer's script would be too expensive to bring to life as Goyer intended for the movie to be on the epic scale of The Lord of the Rings trilogy and that his ideas for the film would no longer be used.
+Carlos Huante, a creature designer, former artist at Industrial Light and Magic and who also worked on the original Filmation cartoon, was hired by Goyer to work on the film, however, in an interview, Huante said that Sony felt that Goyer's script would be too expensive to bring to life, as Goyer had intended for the movie to be on the epic scale of The Lord of the Rings trilogy.
+He confirmed that Goyer's ideas for the film would no longer be used.

 In April 2018, Variety reported that Aaron and Adam Nee would direct the film.
-In January 2019, Art Marcum and Matt Holloway were brought in and it was announced that they would rewrite a new draft for the film.
-In March 2019, it was reported that Noah Centineo was in talks to play He-Man with Centineo confirming a month later that he has been officially cast in the role.
+In January 2019, Art Marcum and Matt Holloway were brought in and it was announced that they would write a new draft for the film.
+In March 2019, it was reported that Noah Centineo was in talks to play He-Man with Centineo confirming a month later that he had been officially cast in the role.
 In April 2021, it was reported that Centineo vacated the role of He-Man.

 In January 2022, it was announced that Netflix had officially acquired the rights from Sony, after producing the animated shows Masters of the Universe: Revelation and He-Man and the Masters of the Universe, with Kyle Allen cast as He-Man.
 It was also revealed that the Nee Brothers and David Callaham had written a new draft of the screenplay.
 In October 2022, Allen had stated he was working out six hours a day in preparation for the role.
-In July 2023, Netflix cancelled the film, after spending $30 million in development, citing budget concerns, leading Mattel to search for a new buyer and caused the Nee brothers to no longer be the directors for the film.
+In July 2023, Netflix cancelled the film, after spending $30 million on development, citing budgetary concerns, leading Mattel to search for a new buyer and causing the Nee brothers to no longer be the directors for the film.